 of our land

-The cuisine of Conegliano Valdobbiadene is rooted in the era when the hill dwellers, even before developing an animal husbandry culture, lived by hunting and gathering wild fruit in the forests.
+The cuisine of Conegliano Valdobbiadene is rooted in the era when the hill dwellers, even before shepherding, lived off hunting and wild fruit from the woods.
 Game has traditionally been cooked on a spit, roasted or stewed, accompanied by the typical polenta.
 To enrich the table in the autumn and winter months, there is a wide range of forest mushrooms to choose from, such as honey mushrooms and chanterelles.

-In the spring, culinary variety is renewed by drawing on wild herbs from the meadows, added to risottos or omelettes, the pride of Treviso cuisine.
+In the spring, cooking is renewed by drawing on wild herbs from the meadows, added to risottos or omelettes, the pride of Treviso cuisine.

 Many typical cheeses such as Bastardo, Morlacco or Imbriago feature in tasty aperitifs.

 Finally, for those who love fish, you can taste the Prosecco Superiore DOCG accompanying it with the specialities of our Adriatic Sea, both grilled and baked.